zsfelber/nodejs-browscap/README.md

 initializeDatabase: 9.690s

 ```
 Searching algorithm is quite efficient.
-Database consists of 446k pattern records, and any requested sample is being matched against each (no heuristics applied, eg greedy matching).
-On my desktop env:
+Current Browscap pattern database consists of 446k pattern records, and any requested sample is being matched against each (no heuristics applied, eg greedy matching).
+Still, on my desktop env:

 ```
 Valid: 10084 / 10339 98%